rhdtownsend/msg/docs/source/appendices/spectral-grids.rst

 Once a spectroscopic grid is created, corresponding photometric grids (with the same topology) can be created using the command

-.. shell:
+.. prompt:: bash

    $MSG_DIR/bin/specgrid_to_photgrid <specgrid_file> <passband_file> <photgrid_file>

 Here, :file:`<specgrid_file>` is the name of the input spectroscopic grid file, :file:`<passband_file>` is the name of the passband file to convolve with, and :file:`<specgrid_file>` is the name of the output photometric grid file.

-Note that it's not always necessary to create a photometric grid, as MSG can convolve with passbands on the fly (see, e.g., the :ref:`python-walkthrough` chapter).
+Note that it's not always necessary to create a photometric grid, as MSG can convolve with passbands on the fly (as discussed in the :ref:`photometric-colors` section).

 .. |br| raw:: html